woodruffw/screenfetch-c/README.md

-However, some of the larger ones (detect_distro(), detect_wm(), detect_pkgs()) are lacking Linux/BSD sections due to a lack of a testing environment. screenfetch-c has been successfully compiled and run on Cygwin and OS X, with most information being displayed correctly.
+However, some of the larger ones (detect_distro(), detect_wm(), detect_pkgs()) are lacking Linux/BSD sections due to a lack of a testing environment. screenfetch-c has been successfully compiled and run on Cygwin, OS X, and a select few Linux distros (see below), with most information being displayed correctly.
 However, more testing needs to be done.
-Current phase: completion of BSD/Linux sections, as well as addition of colors to outputted stats.
+Current phase: completion of BSD/Linux sections, bug squashing, general testing.

 ### Installing screenfetch-c: